FoxxMD/compose-env-interpolation-example/README.md

 * Uses [compose-envfile.yaml](/compose-envfile.yaml)
 * Uses [`.env`](/.env) for Compose file since no other `--env-file` args
-* Compose file has `env_file:` which inserts everything found in the attribute value (`add.env`) into the container
+* Compose file has `env_file:` which inserts everything found in the attribute value (`.env`) into the container

 Output is

 ```
-This is a variable: someBar
+This is a variable: aSecret
 ```

 ### Using `.env` or `--env_file` with other things in Compose file